EdenWorX/ewxTools/README.md

 * cac_all.sh

     Little helper script to run all videos in a folder through cac.
+* restore_to_zpool.sh

+    Simple script to recover files which have been reported as broken by `zpool status -v` from a backup.
+Checks md5 sums first.
 * spacefader

     Tool to overwrite free space on devices you can not just dd over.